Chiflow.com

 The Da Lu in Wu style is useful to deal with an opponent who assumes advantage on your side or shoulder and then as they step to your back for advantage, you step into them.
 Then as the opponent moves to take advantage of your advance, you step opposite and follow them; in order to continue facing them.

-The Brush Knee, the White Stork Flaps It's Wings, Grasping the Bird's Tail, Strum The Lute, Partition of the Wild Horse's Mane, Parry and Punch, Jade Girl Works at the Shuttles, Needle at the Sea Bottom, Fan Through the Back, and all the "forms" have uses in push hands practice as well as in Self Defense.
+The Brush Knee, the White Stork Flaps It's Wings, Grasping the Bird's Tail, Strum The Lute, Partition of the Wild Horse\\'s Mane, Parry and Punch, Jade Girl Works at the Shuttles, Needle at the Sea\\'s Bottom, Fan Through the Back, and all the "forms" have uses in push hands practice as well as in Self Defense.

-It's good to practice with a variety of practitioners and engage in "friendly" Push Hands.
-Try to remain rooted despite all advances.
-Invest in losing, and allow yourself to let go.
-Letting your energy go into the ground through the balls of your feet.
+It's very useful to practice with a variety of practitioners and engage in "friendly" Push Hands.
+Try to remain relaxed and rooted despite all advances.
+Invest in losing, and allow yourself to let go; yet keep your central equilibrium.
+Letting your energy go into the ground through the balls of your feet, but, at the same time, remain erect.

 Avoid trying to "get them" Instead neutralize, and investigate testing (Peng) and following (Lu).
 Come to know the power in yielding.
-Yielding to discover the true source or center of the aggressor's power and their center of gravity.
+Yielding to discover the true source or center of the aggressor's power and their center of gravity without exposing your own center requires keeping the torso at the center of all movements.

 Ma referred to the original name of Ta'i Chi Ch'uan as "Ba Men, Wu Bu," or Eight Doors, Five Steps.
 In his own writing and drawings he penned for me when I first met and trained with him in 1990 a sketch of the Trigrams of Bagua.
 In this he said look for this in your opponent both vertically and horizontally.

 Two indoor students of Ma Yueh Liang Zhou Zhan Fang and Gerald Sharp pushing hands in Shanghai.
-Together they have put together a 2 DVD video set presenting the entire collection of Wu style Taichichuan push hands training methods.
+They are featured on a 2 Volume DVD video series presenting the entire collection of Wu style Taichichuan push hands training methods.

-Ma Jiang Long, Ma and Wu's eldest son, and his wife with Gerald A. Sharp just after Ma Yueh Liang's death in March, 1998.
+Ma Hai Long, Ma and Wu\\'s eldest son, and his wife with Gerald A. Sharp just after Ma Yueh Liang\\'s passing on March 13, 1998.